 Schools will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals.
-Toward this end, schools may utilize electronic identification and payment systems and/or provide meals at no charge to all children.
+Toward this end, schools may utilize electronic identification and payment systems.